 Hematite ore is a direct-shipping ore with naturally high iron content.
 Because of its high iron content, hematite ore must undergo only a simple crushing, screening and blending process before being shipped off for steel production.

 For that reason, hematite ore is important for many mining companies.
 As Australia’s Magnetite Network explains, “[d]irect shipping ores, when mined, typically have iron (Fe) content of between 56% Fe and 64% Fe … By comparison, magnetite ore typically has a much lower iron content when mined of between 25% and 40% Fe and in this form is unsuitable for steel making.”

 Hematite ore is found in abundance throughout the world, but the most utilized deposits are in Brazil, Australia and Asia.
-Hematite ore has been the primary type of ore mined in Australia since the early 1960s.
+Hematite ore has been the primary type of iron ore mined in Australia since the early 1960s.
 Approximately 96 percent of the continent’s iron ore exports are high-grade hematite ore, and the majority of its reserves are located in the Hamersley province of Western Australia.
 The mountainous Hamersley Range is at the center of hematite ore exploration and development because it sits on a banded iron formation.

 In Asia, a great deal of mining for hematite ore is done in China.
 Known reserves include the Tung-Yeh-Chen hematite ore deposit and the Dongye hematite ore deposit.

 The mineral magnetite actually has higher iron content than the mineral hematite.
 However, while hematite ore generally contains large concentrations of hematite, magnetite ore generally holds low concentrations of magnetite.
 As a result, this type of iron ore ore must be concentrated before it can be used to produce steel.
 Magnetite ore’s magnetic properties are helpful during this process.